 These cards are also an ideal gift for teachers, babysitters, co-workers, neighbors, or your secret Santa!

 This year has been a big one and gender equality has been at the forefront of many conversations.
 This holiday season you can show your support for women worldwide with a One Girl Can holiday card.
 Educating girls is proven to have a massive societal impact, and is being hailed as the solution to global poverty.
 100% of your purchase will go directly towards paying an African girl’s school fees.

 The purchase is simple and instant through the website, and you know your money is going to a good cause because 100% of your money is going directly towards educating girls in Africa like Winne.
 Winnie is from Nairobi and has applied for a scholarship to attend university through One Girl Can.
-She applied for the bachelor of actuarial science degree program and hopes to help her country solve financial issues.
+She applied for the bachelor of the actuarial science degree program and hopes to help her country solve financial issues.
 Winnie is a bright girl who had some setbacks while attending secondary school due to both of her parents losing their jobs.
 She is determined to do better if given the opportunity to attend university.

 Your purchase of One Girl Can’s Holiday cards will help girls like Winnie reach their full potential.

 USE CODE WINNIE when purchasing your holiday cards and your purchase will directly go towards her scholarship fund!